tommiv/ngx_http_imgproc/docs/01 - Installation.md

 sudo apt-get install build-essential cmake libgtk2.0-dev python-dev python-numpy libavcodec-dev libavformat-dev libswscale-dev libjpeg-dev libpng-dev libtiff-dev libjasper-dev
 ```

 Download sources.
 You can do it with wget, but the source is stored on SourceForge which has its own handler for downloads.
-It's much easier to download the source code with your favorite browser and put it to your server via SFTP client.
+It's much easier to download the source code with your favorite browser and put it to your server via an SFTP client.
 Get your copy [here](http://sourceforge.net/projects/opencvlibrary/files/opencv-unix/2.4.9/opencv-2.4.9.zip/download).
 I put mine into /var/opt/src/OpenCV.

 It's compile time: